silviyaboteva/kendo-react-dark-mode/README.md

 ## Prerequisits
 - Node.js v14 or newer
 - Gulp v4
+- npm v7 or newer
-- If using npm version < 7 make sure that the following dependencies are installed: `postcss postcss-calc autoprefixer`
+> If using npm version < 7 make sure that the following dependencies are installed: `postcss postcss-calc autoprefixer`

 ## Install